sombriks/node-simple/README.md

 ## adding routes

-Koa is highly modular and there is a dedicated plugin to porper manage routes on it.
+Koa is highly modular and there is a dedicated plugin to proper manage routes on it.

 - Install [koa-router](https://github.com/koajs/router):